0xfalafel/blog/content/posts/package_rust_gtk4_with_flatpak.md

 We have __one last thing__ to do before building our app.
 You might have notice is the `cargo-sources.json` in the manifest.

 To build the app with `cargo` in a flatpak.
-We need to generate this file using the script [`flatpak-cargo-generator.py`](https://github.com/flatpak/flatpak-builder-tools/blob/master/cargo/flatpak-cargo-generator.py) from the [flatpak-builder-tools](https://github.com/flatpak/flatpak-builder-tools) repository.
+We need to generate this file using the script [`flatpak-cargo-generator.py`](https://github.com/flatpak/flatpak-builder-tools/blob/master/cargo/flatpak-cargo-generator.py) from the [flatpak-builder-tools](https://github.com/flatpak/flatpak-builder-tools) repository (in the `cargo` folder).

 ```bash
 python3 flatpak-cargo-generator.py Cargo.lock -o cargo-sources.json